hanada31/CrashTracker/README.md

 ## Install Requirements

-1. Python 3+
+1. Python 3.8
-2. Java 1.8+
+2. Java 1.8
 3. maven 3.6
 4. Linux OS  (by default)
 5. When using Windows, the separator should be changed from / to  \\ for part of commands.
+Also, please use the Windows PowerShell to execute commands.

 ## Steps to run *CrashTracker*